georgegognadze/awesome-resources/README.md

 # Awesome-resources

-Awesome coding and learning resources for everyone. <br>
+Awesome coding and learning resources for everyone.
 Most of these links will make your learning process fun and creative.

 ####Coding resources for beginners of all ages